-- (i) where the transfer is made pursuant to a law or treaty to which Mexico is party; - (ii) where the transfer is necessary for medical diagnosis or prevention, health care delivery, medical treatment or health services management; - (iii) where the transfer is made to holding companies, subsidiaries or affiliates under common control of the PII Controller or to a parent company or any company of the same group as the PII Controller operating under the same internal processes and policies; - (iv) where the transfer is necessary pursuant to an agreement executed or to be executed in the interest of the individual between the PII Controller and a third party; - (v) where the transfer is necessary or legally required to safeguard public interest or for the administration of justice; - (vi) where the transfer is necessary for the recognition, exercise or defence of rights in a judicial process; and - (vii) where the transfer is necessary to maintain or to comply with a legal relationship between the PII Controller and the individual.
+- where the transfer is necessary for medical diagnosis or prevention, health care delivery, medical treatment or health services management; - where the transfer is made to holding companies, subsidiaries or affiliates under common control of the PII controller or to a parent company or any company of the same group as the PII controller operating under the same internal processes and policies; - where the transfer is necessary pursuant to an agreement executed or to be executed in the interest of the individual between the PII controller and a third party; - where the transfer is necessary or legally required to safeguard public interest or for the administration of justice;

+- where the transfer is necessary for the recognition, exercise or defence of rights in a judicial process; and - where the transfer is necessary to maintain or to comply with a legal relationship between the PII controller and the individual.

-Cross-border PII transfer is allowed as long as such transfer is made by written agreement (or similar) detailing all the conditions under which the PII Controller received the PII, as well as a description of each party's obligations and the purpose of the transfer.
-The receiving party will have the same obligations as a PII Controller and it will be considered as such.
+Cross-border PII transfer is allowed as long as such transfer is made by written agreement (or similar) detailing all the conditions under which the PII controller received the PII, as well as a description of each party's obligations and the purpose of the transfer.
+The receiving party will have the same obligations as a PII controller and it will be considered as such.

-32 Notification of transfer
+32 Notification of cross-border transfer

-Does transfer of PII require notification to or authorisation from a supervisory authority?
+Does cross-border transfer of PII require notification to or authorisation from a supervisory authority?

 There is no mandatory notification or authorisation required from supervising authority.
-The Law only provides that the PII Controller may, if it deems necessary, request an opinion from INAI regarding the compliance of any international PII transfer with the Law.
+The Law only provides that the PII controller may, if it deems necessary, request an opinion from the INAI regarding the compliance of any international PII transfer with the Law.